-A car accident victim will need to demonstrate that the injuries are keeping them from performing their regular job duties and responsibilities.
+A car accident victim must demonstrate that the injuries keep them from performing their regular job duties and responsibilities.
 This is a simple matter when, for example, the victim has broken bones or other apparent injuries.
-However, it is more complicated where injuries are from emotional trauma or other similar circumstances.
+However, it is more complicated when injuries are from emotional trauma or other similar circumstances.

 In those cases, individuals will have a better opportunity to recover lost wages when they retain an attorney.
 A skilled legal professional can substantiate the extent of the injuries with expert medical opinions and other evidence.

-The victim will also need to demonstrate how much they regularly earned before the accident happened.
+Accident victims who are self-employed or earn income from tips or sources that are not regular salary payments can show their income with bank statements and similar documentation.
+The victim will also need to demonstrate how much they regularly earned before the accident.
 Pay stubs and other documentation are usually sufficient for this purpose.
-Accident victims who are self-employed or earn income from tips or sources that are not regular salary payments can show their income with bank statements and similar documentation.

 How Long Will Insurance Companies Pay Lost Wages?

-At least, in theory, insurance companies will reimburse an accident victim’s lost wages, up to the limits of an insurance policy, for as long as they are unable to work.
-Insurers often deny claims for long-term or permanent disability or offer to pay a lower amount in settlement of extended claims.
+At least, in theory, insurance companies will reimburse an accident victim’s lost wages, up to the limits of an insurance policy, for as long as they cannot work.
+Insurers often deny claims for long-term or permanent disability or offer to pay a lower amount to settle extended claims.

 An experienced attorney will almost always be able to recover more substantial lost wage reimbursements.
-They can do this by using specific evidence to show the extent of the injuries, but also reduced job opportunities and advancements– that were forfeited while the individual was recovering.
+They can do this by using specific evidence to show the extent of the injuries and reduced job opportunities and advancements that were forfeited while the individual was recovering.

 Can an Accident Victim Recover Lost Wages from More than One Insurance Source?